-ARR and Altius Minerals entered into a services agreement dated January 15, 2021 (the "Altius Minerals Services Agreement") pursuant to which Altius Minerals will provide office space, management, and administrative services, including the services of the NEOs to ARR for a monthly fee of C\$50,000 plus applicable taxes beginning on February 1, 2021.
-The monthly fee was calculated on a cost recovery basis, and will be reviewed and adjusted by agreement of the parties, if necessary, after three months.
+ARR and Altius Minerals entered into a services agreement dated January 15, 2021 (the "Altius Minerals Services Agreement") pursuant to which Altius Minerals will provide office space, management, and administrative services, including the services of the NEOs and Corporate Secretary to ARR for a monthly fee of C\$50,000 plus applicable taxes beginning on February 1, 2021.
+The monthly fee was calculated on a cost recovery basis.
 Following the initial review, the fees will be subject to a yearly review by the independent Directors of ARR.
 Altius Minerals is also entitled to be reimbursed for reasonable out-of-pocket costs it incurs directly for ARR.
 Either ARR or Altius Minerals may terminate the Altius Minerals Services Agreement on 60 days' written notice to the other and in other prescribed circumstances, including in certain events of insolvency and if there is a violation of the confidentiality and non-use obligations set forth in the agreement.
 The Altius Minerals Services Agreement also contains a non-disclosure provision in favour of ARR.

 The Company does not currently have any information on how the fees under the Altius Minerals Services Agreement will be used by Altius Minerals or whether any of the NEOs will be receiving any or all of these funds for any services provided under the agreement.
-Accordingly, as of the date of this Circular it is not possible to include any information on compensation expected to be earned by NEOs for 2021.
-The NEOs of ARR are currently not subject to any separate employment or consultation agreements and there are no severance arrangements in place for the NEOs which would be payable by ARR.
+Accordingly, as of the date of this Circular it is not possible to include any information on compensation expected to be earned by NEOs for 2023.
+The

+NEOs of ARR are currently not subject to any separate employment or consultation agreements and there are no severance arrangements in place for the NEOs which would be payable by ARR.